 As screens have become pervasive in everyday life, particularly the minicomputers in our pockets, experts are still trying to get a firm grasp on the changes they may be having on our health.

 But a clearer picture of the effects of smartphones and other screen-based devices is beginning to emerge.

 As far as childhood obesity is concerned, it doesn’t look pretty.

-Screen time is making kids more sedentary, and that sedentary behavior is tied to a child’s weight, the American Heart Association (AHA) warns in new recommendations issued last week.
+Screen time is making kids more sedentary, and that sedentary behavior is tied to a child’s weight, the American Heart Association (AHA) warns in

 Experts have long warned of the dangers of too much television time and encouraged parents to turn off the TV and get kids outside and moving.